 So make sure that you included important information about attorneys, such as photos, experience, practice areas, recent cases, awards, certificates, and contacts.

 It’s a kind of informational website with an accent to insider’s information and expertise.
 Typically, legal firms that provide new or rare services create this type of site to educate the audience.

-This website will be a powerful tool for companies that are ready to share their deep insider information, comment new principles of law and share interesting cases.
-Such sites usually have a plethora of content – blog, FAQs, whitepapers, eBooks etc.
+This website will be a powerful tool for companies that are ready to share their deep insider information, comment on new principles of law and share interesting cases.
+Such sites usually have a plethora of content – blogs, FAQs, whitepapers, eBooks, etc.